-If you don't already have them, you will need a Raspberry Pi
+Raspberry Pi Example: If you don't already have them, you will need a Raspberry Pi and standard peripherals.

-.
 An example setup is listed below.

-(The Qwiic Mux and Python library have not been tested on the newly released Raspberry Pi 4 because we don't carry it in out catalog yet.
+(The Qwiic Mux and Python library have not been tested on the newly released Raspberry Pi 4 because we don't carry it in out catalog yet.)

 If you're unfamiliar with jumper pads, I2C, Qwiic, or Python be sure to checkout some of these foundational tutorials.

 Raspberry Pi 3 Starter Kit Hookup Guide